-New for 2017 we are very proud to launch The Col Collective - Cycling Tours.
-Whatever your level of cycling we'd be proud to share the road with you and help you become a better rider.
+Now in our fourth season, we're proud to bring you all the info on our new 2020 cycling tours.
+Whatever your level of cycling we'd be proud to share the road with you and help you become a more accomplished mountain rider.

 Our Grand Cols week is for those that are inspired to conquer the greatest cols in the French Pyrénées.
 Ride the most famous peaks and add your legend to the Tourmalet, Aubisque, Aspin, Hautacam, Luz Ardiden and many more with full Col Collective support.

 The French Pyrénées are a wonderland of exploration and intrigue with many areas often overlooked in search of the more famous cols.
 Our Undiscovered Pyrénées week is all about heading off the beaten track, taming rugged wilderness and riding in awe at what can so easily be missed.